craig08/gvisor/test/fuse/README.md

 ## Writing a new FUSE test

 1. Add test targets in `BUILD` and `linux/BUILD`.
 2. Inherit your test from `FuseTest` base class.
 It allows you to:
-    -   Run a fake FUSE server in background during each test setup.
+  - Fork a fake FUSE server in background during each test setup.
-    -   Create pipes for communication and provide utility functions.
+  - Create a pair of sockets for communication and provide utility functions.
-    -   Stop FUSE server after test completes.
+  - Stop FUSE server and check if error occurs in it after test completes.
-3. Customize your comparison function for request assessment in FUSE server.
-4. Add the mapping of the size of structs if you are working on new FUSE opcode.
-    -   Please update `FuseTest::GetPayloadSize()` for each new FUSE opcode.
-5. Build the expected request-response pair of your FUSE operation.
+3. Build the expected opcode-response pairs of your FUSE operation.
-6. Call `SetExpected()` function to inject the expected reaction.
+4. Call `SetServerResponse()` to preset the next expected opcode and response.
+5. Do real filesystem operations (FUSE is mounted at `mount_point_`).
-7. Check the response and/or errors.
+6. Check FUSE response and/or errors.
-8. Finally call `WaitCompleted()` to ensure the FUSE server acts correctly.
+7. Retrieve FUSE request by `GetServerActualRequest()`.
+8. Check if the request is as expected.

 A few customized matchers used in syscalls test are encouraged to test the outcome of filesystem operations.
 Such as: